 If you are considering making a substantial gift to a family member or someone else, it is important to understand how your lifetime gifts can impact your family’s and your estate’s potential tax liability.
 We have over 20 years’ experience advising clients on estate and gift tax matters.

 Whether out of altruism or a desire to avoid estate tax liability, it is not unusual for many high-net-worth individuals to make substantial gifts during their lifetime.
-While both of these are sound reasons to make lifetime gifts, it is important not to overlook the potential implications of the federal gift tax when sharing your wealth with loved ones and friends.
+While both of these are sound reasons to make lifetime gifts, it is important not to overlook the potential implications of the federal gift tax law when sharing your wealth with loved ones and friends.

 The gift tax is among the least well-known and most commonly misunderstood federal taxes that apply to individuals.
 While most people will never have to worry about gift tax liability due to the high lifetime exemption, if you are preparing to make a substantial gift or are in the process of planning your estate, it is important to understand if you need to file a gift tax return, if you need to pay a gift tax, and how your lifetime gift will impact your loved ones and your estate’s future tax obligations.